comp290-24f/resources/README.md

-# COMP 290 Commands and Referencess
+# COMP 290 Commands and References

 Based on popular demand, this short document summarizes the shell commands from **COMP 290** that are useful!